antiguru/rahmen/README.md

 `replace = [{ regex = 'regex1', replace = 'repl1' }, { regex = '...', replace = '...' }, ... ]`

 entry, where one or more regular expressions and the replacements for the part they match could be supplied.
+The regular expression operations will be applied one after the other in the given order.
 For long expressions, or if you wish to comment them, this could also be written like
 ```toml
 [[status_line.replace]]